ConstantinBalan/DotaDataWork/README.md

 # DotaDataWork
- Collaborate repository for working with Dota data to eventually train an AI model on
+ Collaborative repository for working with Dota data to eventually train an AI model on